 You may find yourself with the luxury of executing an attack against a target that is unaware that any attack is coming: they are not prepared for a fight, and you absolutely have the drop on them.
 As a rule of thumb, an attack is a Surprise Attack if your target has their back to you and is not already engaged in combat; they are not in a state of combat readiness and are unable to flinch out of the way.
 To make a surprise attack, call “Surprise Attack” and state your damage call whilst placing your hand on the victim’s shoulder regardless of whether the attack is melee, firearms or grappling.

-Surprise Attacking unarmed or with a melee weapon confers an extra +1 damage to your attack.
-Also, if you can inflict more half the maximum Health of your target (i.e. a Serious Wound, as described above) it will be an instant knockout.
+Surprise Attacking unarmed or with a melee weapon confers an extra +1 damage to your character’s attack.
+Also, if they can inflict more than 5 points of damage it will be an instant knockout.
 Your target should fall to the floor unconscious and remain so for five minutes.

 Surprise Attacking with a firearm is serious business.
 In these circumstances, you may call double the firearms usual damage: 12 in many cases, and possibly more.
-This is no small amount of damage, and is very likely to kill your target.
-Unless you are a complete sociopath, and generally consider yourself to be Cool with ending the life of another human being, you should (at the very least) take a Yellow Stress level.
-You monster.
+This is no small amount of damage, and is very likely to kill the target.
+Unless your character is a complete monster, and are Cool with ending the life of another human being, they should (at the very least) take a Yellow Stress level.

 Medical Attention and Recovery